Recipe: Roasted Potatoes with Bacon & Brussels Sprouts

 - 1 teaspoon

 Freshly ground black pepper

-1 1/2 pounds Yukon Gold potatoes, in 3/4-inch dice OR mini Yukon Gold potatoes, quartered
+Yukon Gold potatoes, large dice (3/4-inch), or mini Yukon Gold potatoes, quartered

 This recipe as originally written called for 1 shallot, sliced and roasted along with the potatoes.
 If you have a shallot on hand, by all means throw it in, but it's not necessary for this simple side dish.